 I consider this test as a fail because the valve was very jittery.
 That is, the valve did change position, but never completely stopped.
 Alway continues little irritating corrections.

 Using the RC filter (see image "RF filter") connected to D5 on a Arduino Nano.
 The test code makes the Arduino Nano read a value from the serial and writes that value to the D5 pin.
 Then nano will read a A1 pin which is connected to a feedback wire on the Valve.

 This experiment failed.
 The voltage on the output Green wire went from low: 1.2V to high: 3.2V, but needs to go from 0V to 5V.
 The valve was little bit open and then just opened just a little more.
 Never completely open nor completely closed.

 I tested powering the Esp32 with 12V via til VIN pin.
 This resulted in the on board voltage regulator heating up to 56° while just blinking one led, no wifi operations where even running.
 After little googling I found out this is a issue with the Esp32, it's probably best to be in the 5-7V range.
 The valve will run on 9V.
 So may be I'll try that.
 I would like to have only one power source powering the Esp32 and the valve.
 Maybe I can step down the voltage from 12V before connecting it to the VIN.

-The experiment was a success.
-There are little issues, like little jittering and out max output to the green wire is just over 4 volts, but should be max 5 volts.
+The experiment was a Fail.
+Because there are issues, like little jittering and out max output to the green wire is just over 4 volts, but should be max 5 volts.

 If you want to see the experiment in action click here to see it's YouTube video.